Rich2/openstrat/README.md

 **1. Util** No module dependancies.
 Organised into the following folders and packages.
    - **Macros/src/ostrat** Macros within their own folder.
-They are a seperate unit of compilation for sbt /mill.
+They are a separate unit of compilation for sbt /mill.
 Just a couple of simple macros so as one can track down the source location of one's debug printlns.
    - **ostrat** The root package.
 All other packages depend on this.
      * 32 bit Int based Colours.
      * A persistence framework.
 Succinct readable object notation.
 Save files at `~/AppData/Local/OpenStratData`.